barryblueice/ESP32-Precision-TouchPad/README.md

 > [!IMPORTANT]
 > The pressure-sensitive touchpad promoted by Xiaomi merely replaced the traditional mechanical structure with a pressure-sensitive motor trigger.
 It is not a genuine pressure-sensing recognition (there is no pressure-sensing data).
 > Due to the lack of relevant data, the reverse engineering of Goodix is currently underway.
+> The reverse engineering of the HID Descriptor has been completed, but the touch algorithm needs to be optimized.

 #### **PTP Mode Demonstration**: